What dissertations and theses are available?

 Those doctoral dissertations still in Wilson Library (which in all cases should be 1980 or later and will have "MnU-D" numbers) are located in the central section of the third floor.
 Those master's theses in Wilson (which in all cases will be 1997 or later and will have "MnU-M" numbers) are also located in the central section of the third floor.
 Both dissertations and theses circulate and can be checked out, like any other books, at the Wilson Circulation desk on the first floor.

 How can dissertations and theses accepted by a specific department be identified?

-Reference Services (First Floor, Wilson Library) contains a series of bound and loose-leaf notebooks, arranged by department and within each department by date, listing dissertations and theses.
+Wilson Library contains a series of bound and loose-leaf notebooks, arranged by department and within each department by date, listing dissertations and theses.
 Information given for each entry includes name of author, title, and date (but not call number, which must be looked up individually).
 These notebooks are no longer current, but they do cover listings by department from the nineteenth century up to approximately 1992.
-Many pre-1940 U of M dissertations and pre-1925 U of M master's theses are not cataloged in MNCAT(and exist only as archival copies).
+Many pre-1940 U of M dissertations and pre-1925 U of M master's theses are not cataloged (and exist only as archival copies).
 Such dissertations can be identified only with these volumes.

-The books and notebooks are shelved in the reference room under these call numbers:
+The books and notebooks are shelved in the general collection under these call numbers: